Sherlock113/language-digger/content-book/introduction/who-reads-this.md

 ## Open-source contributors

+For those working on open-source projects, you can learn:

 - Best practices for community content
 - Techniques for encouraging content contributions
-- Methods for organizing collaborative content efforts
+- Methods for organising collaborative content efforts
 - Ways to make your project more approachable to new contributors

 ## Educators and trainers

+Technical educators will find value in:

-- Structure technical learning materials effectively
+- Structuring technical learning materials effectively
-- Create clear and engaging technical tutorials
+- Creating clear and engaging technical tutorials
-- Develop practical exercises and examples
+- Developing practical exercises and examples
-- Build assessment and feedback mechanisms
+- Building assessment and feedback mechanisms
-- Adapt content for different learning styles, especially for people from non-technical backgrounds
+- Adapting content for different learning styles, especially for people from non-technical backgrounds

 ## Students

+If you're looking to enter the field of technical communication, this playbook provides:

 - Foundational concepts and industry best practices
 - Practical exercises to build your skills